MayankMadan97/coder-gate/documentation/User_Scenarios.md

 2. ### **User logs in to application's website**
     The user can log in to the website using their GitHub credentials.
 Once authenticated, they are sent to the dashboard.
 The dashboard contains important information about the user's repositories.
 The user can see:
     * Total number of repositories handled by the application
-    * Total number of contributers
+    * Total number of contributors
     * Health of each repository

 3. ### **User wants to set threshold values for a repository**